TobikoData/sqlmesh/docs/quick_start.md

 sqlmesh_example.example_incremental_model ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 1/1 • 0:00:00
 ```

 As you can see, SQLMesh detected that you've added new_column.
 It also shows you that the downstream model 'sqlmesh_example.example_full_model' was indirectly modified.
 It asks you to classify the changes as `Breaking` or `Non-Breaking`.
-Because we've only added a new column which shouldn't affect the full model, this change should be classified as `Non-Breaking`.
-Type '2' and then apply the change.
+Because we've only added a new column, which shouldn't affect the full model, this change should be classified as `Non-Breaking`.
+Type '2' and apply the change.

-As you can see, SQLMesh has applied the change to 'sqlmesh_example.example_incremental_model' and backfilled it but did not need to backfill 'sqlmesh_example.example_full_model' because the `Non-Breaking` change was selected.
+SQLMesh now applies the change to 'sqlmesh_example.example_incremental_model' and backfilled it.
+SQLMesh did not need to backfill 'sqlmesh_example.example_full_model', because `Non-Breaking` change was selected.

-### Validate the Change
+### Validate the changes in dev
 You can now view this change by running `sqlmesh fetchdf`

 ```